dgaydukov/meteorjs-chat-app/architecture.md

 * Great [article](https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md) about ddp protocol

 ## A room for improvement
+* My chats (only for authed)
 * Search users (only for authed)
 * Add users to peer-to-peer chat (only for authed)
-* Invite users to private chats
+* Add users to private chats (only for authed)
-* Divide clients main.js file into multiple modules based on logic
+* Divide clients main.js & main.html file into multiple modules based on logic

 ## Move to React